theobald-software/kb.theobald-software.github.io/content/_version-history/yunio-version-history.md

 weight: 20
 ---

-See the [Xtract Kernel Version History](./xtract-kernel-version-history) for changes related to core extraction logic.
+See the [Theobald Extractors Version History](./theobald-extractors-version-history) for changes related to core SAP integration logic.
+For changes related to the server, please also take a look at the [Theobald.Server Version History](./theobald-server-version-history).

 {% include version-history-header.md %}